-24-Hour Hotline: Trained counselors are available to provide support, counseling, information, and referral to victims of domestic violence, sexual assault, and other serious crimes day or night, every day of the year.
+24-Hour Crisis Hotline: Trained advocates are available to provide support, counseling, information, and referral to victims of domestic violence, sexual assault, and other serious crimes day or night, every day of the year.
 That number is, 1-800-850-7948.

 Emergency Safe House: Transitions offers two confidential and supportive emergency safe houses for families who have been displaced as a result of domestic violence or sexual assault.
 This includes survivors of domestic violence who have voluntarily left home with their children to avoid further violence.
 We offer shelter to victims of all genders.